Management Response

 Responsible Deadline Status Comments

 Develop programme proposals in a participatory way for resource mobilization for scaling up the intervention considering the 3R and 5R frameworks based on research and evidence.
 This will be done as part of the regional and global efforts to mobilize resources to operationalize the UN Women gender equality accelerators.
-HQ: Brunella Canu, Programme Analyst ESARO: Mehjabeen Alarakia, WEE Advisor WCARO: Elena Ruiz Abril, WEE Policy Advisor Rwanda: Tess Kazuba, 3R National Coordinator Senegal: Rokhaya Gayes, 3R National Coordinator 2026/04 Ongoing
+HQ: Brunella Canu, Programme Analyst ESARO: Mehjabeen Alarakia, WEE Advisor WCARO: Elena Ruiz Abril, WEE Policy Advisor Rwanda: Tess Kazuba, 3R National Coordinator Senegal: Rokhaya Gayes, 3R National Coordinator 2026/04 Initiated

 Recommendation: A. To continue implementing SAMCO programme related to the 5R programme, first commission and complete the South Africa baseline study (covering Time Use Survey as one of the objectives) The study should be conceptualized to create an opportunity for a broader understanding of the patterns of unpaid care work and their impact on the economic and social lives of women and girls.
 The aim of the proposed research should be to establish a baseline on non-market work (unpaid care) in South Africa.
 B. Currently, the South Africa programme requires overall Regional/Global support to strengthen the operational and administrative systems that support SAMCO 3R programme operations, including engaging the regional Gender Statistics Specialist, to support the conceptualization and processes related to statistical matters for sample surveys in the Baseline Survey.
 University of Town, whilst excellent in research, does not have the national infrastructure to do proper sampling and data collection.
 An alternative provider with proven national infrastructure and relevant experience, for instance, GeoScope, SA should be considered in this regard as recommended to ESARO Regional Gender Statistics Specialist during data collection.